p2p-org/cosmos-helm-charts/charts/cosmos-operator-rpc-node/README.md

 A Helm chart for deploying cosmos-sdk based RPC node.
 The chart utilizes [the Kubernetes cosmos-operator](https://github.com/strangelove-ventures/cosmos-operator).

+## Depreciation Note

+This chart is currently deprecated and will not get any active development.
+We are currently working on [the blch-node chart](../blch-node/README.md).

 ## Overview

 This chart deploys a complete RPC node including: